Can Steroids Leak Out After Injection? All You Need To Know

 Can Steroids Leak Out After Injection?

-After the injection, the needle creates a small track in the tissue.
-In some cases, a drop or two of the medication may follow this track and leak out on the skin’s surface.
+After you get the shot, the needle leaves a little path in your skin.
+Sometimes, a drop or two of the medicine might follow this path and come out on top of your skin.

 Signs of Steroid Leakage